 Some environmental advocates have questioned whether Reps.
 Waxman and Markey gave up too much to coal and agricultural interests to get their bill passed in the House.
 A lot of dealmaking — particularly the allocation of carbon emission allowances to industries — occurred in the final hours leading up to the final vote on the House floor.
 Nevertheless, Waxman and Markey preserved the basic legislative framework that if enacted would reduce carbon emissions by 17% below 2005 levels by 2020 and 80% by 2050.

 The biggest challenge ahead for Sen. Boxer and Majority Leader Harry Reid (D-NV) is that they have to renegotiate these same issues with senators who will want to put their own stamp on the climate bill.
 Senators, even more than members of Congress, are fiercely independent and many expect to have a role in writing legislation.

 Watch, too, for the White House to weigh in during the process.
-Carol Browner, the president’s adviser for energy and climate, may be in the best position to determine what kind of climate deal is possible this year.
-In the spring, Browner engineered the federal agreement that will dramatically raise U.S. fuel economy standards for cars and trucks.
+Carol Brownezr, the president’s adviser for energy and climate, may be in the best position to determine what kind of climate deal is possible this year.
+In the spring, Brownezr engineered the federal agreement that will dramatically raise U.S. fuel economy standards for cars and trucks.
 But in that case she was dealing with an auto industry literally on its deathbed.
-Facing a recalcitrant group of undecided senators, Browner will need to listen carefully to their concerns if she is to help the full Senate get to yes.
+Facing a recalcitrant group of undecided senators, Brownezr will need to listen carefully to their concerns if she is to help the full Senate get to yes.